-And beyond 2001 when the average literacy rate had just crossed 64% India saw sea changes in terms of, all four estates.
+Beyond 2001 when the average literacy rate had just crossed 64% India saw a sea changes in terms of, all the four estates.
 To begin with the first estate (clergy) now tampers with politics without fear.
-Second estate (Bureaucracy) has become irresponsible, subservient, corrupt and callous towards the general public.
+Second estate (Bureaucracy) has become irresponsible, subservient, corrupt and even callous towards the general public.
 Third estate (Commoners) is perennially pained but have become more knowledgeable and demanding and the fourth estate (Press and Media) has become all powerful, yet remain the saving grace of modern India

 INDIAN POLITICS AT 74% LITERACY RATE

-Besides, even the mind space of Indian voter has got more and more complex; where we could see for the first time a political leader of the stature of Narendra Modi, who to create space in voters mind travelled 3 lac km across 25 states, addressed 473 big public rallies and 5827 public interfaces, including Chai pe charcha including 3D broadcasts.
-More so, BJP fought more under the banner of Narendra Modi than BJP.
-And in Delhi elections we saw AAP party following the new ‘volunteer’ cult to create tailor made space in voter’s mind that wiped out BJP and Congress.
-In J&K also it was a star struck and out-of-the-box variety of political campaign; and eventually so expensive an opportunity that forced BJP to abandon relevant political-IZMS just to form the government.
+Besides, even the mind space of an Indian voter has got more and more complex.
+Because of which we could see for the first time.
+A political leader of the stature of Narendra Modi, to create space in voters mind traveled 3 lac km across 25 states, addressed 473 big public rallies with 5827 public interfaces, including Chai pe charcha and 3D broadcasts.
+More so, BJP fought more under the banner of Narendra Modi than BJP like presidential election.
+In Delhi elections we saw AAP party following the new ‘volunteer’ cult to create tailor made space in voter’s mind that wiped out BJP and Congress.
+In J&K also it was a star struck and out-of-the-box variety of a political campaign.
+It was an expensive opportunity that forced BJP to abandon relevant political-IZMS just to form the government.

-And, as we move towards 100% literacy; the route to State Assembly and Parliament will become more and more arduous.
-Political Parties will have to change their tone and tenor to address 100% literacy in all their political communication and behaviour, where corruption, scams and VVIPSM will have no place, and what will matter is performance and so a clear warning to the types of hoodwinkers under the garb individual politicians.
+As we move towards 100% literacy.
+The route to State Assembly and Parliament will become more and more arduous.
+Political Parties will have to change their tone and tenor to address 100% literacy in all their political communication and behaviour.
+Where, corruption, scams and VVIPSM will have no place.
+What will simply matter is performance.
+This indeed will effect hoodwinkers under the garb of individual politicians.